yanava99/NeuralNetworks/README.md

 5. Add layers to the model.
 If the number of neurons on the last layer doesn't equal to the length of output one more layer with corresponding dimensions and *Identity* activation function is added when creating a network.
 6. Create a network based on a model, specify error function (choose either one of the implemented functions or create your own).
 Note, that *softmaxAndCrossEntropyBundleError* adds one more layer with a *softmax* activation function.
 7. Time to train the network.
 Method *fit()* is changing network parameters corresponding to given input and output.
 Learning rate may be specified (the default value is 0.1).
 Note, that *fit()* needs to be called for each element of training set individually.
-8. When a network is trained you can use *evaluate()* method to predict the output by given input.
+8. When a network is trained you can use *decide()* method to predict the output by given input.